Verifiable Quantum Advantage without Structure: Counterexamples for Cryptographic Primitives

 Then, $f'_{r^*}$ clearly does not satisfy the one-wayness: for inverting $y$, one can just output $(y,r^*)$.
 On the other hand, when we run $G$ with respect to $f'_{r^*}$ instead of $f'$ for a randomly chosen $r^*$, there would be a negligibly small chance of calling the second branch of $f'_{r^*}$ if the number of $G$'s queries is polynomial.
 This means that $G$ remains secure even though the building block function $f'_{r^*}$ is insecure as a OWF.

 We observe that the (im)possibility of separating CROM and QROM for PRGs is closely related to the Aaronson-Ambainis conjecture~\cite{AA14} (\Cref{conj:AA}).
 Very roughly speaking, the conjecture claims that any single-bit output algorithm in the QROM can be simulated in the CROM with a polynomial blowup on the number of queries.
 Since a PRG distinguisher's output is a single-bit, it is reasonable to expect that we can prove the equivalence of QROM security and CROM security for PRGs under the Aaronson-Ambainis conjecture.
 Unfortunately, this does not work as it is because a distinguisher takes a PRG value as its input, which may be correlated with the random oracle, whereas the Aaronson-Ambainis conjecture only captures the case where no side information of the random oracle is given.
 Nonetheless, we conjecture that QROM security and CROM security for PRGs (against polynomial-query unbounded-time adversaries) are equivalent.
-It is a fascinating direction for future work to reduce it to the Aaronson-Ambainis conjecture or its reasonable variant.
+It is a fascinating direction for future work to reduce it to the Aaronson-Ambainis conjecture or its reasonable variant.\footnote{Interestingly, a follow-up work by Katz and Sela~\cite{KS24} \emph{unconditionally} proves our conjecture without relying on the Aaronson-Ambainis conjecture.}

 \if0 \begin{theorem} There exists a family $\{f_\secpar:\bit^{\inlength} \rightarrow \bit^{\outlength}\}_{\secpar\in\mathbb{N}}$ of efficiently computable oracle-aided functions relative to oracles $H:\bit^n \rightarrow \bit^m$ with $\inlength\geq \outlength+\omega(\log \secpar)$ that is collision-resistant in the CROM but not one-way in the QROM. \end{theorem} \begin{remark} Remark that collision-resistance implies one-wayness if $\inlength\geq \outlength+\omega(\log \secpar)$.
 Thus, the above theorem implies both one-way functions and collision-resistant hash functions that are secure in the CROM but insecure in the QROM. \end{remark}